rob-luke/fnirs-apps-glm-pipeline/README.md

 2. Then applies the Beer Lambert Law conversion.
 4. The data is resampled
     - to 0.6 Hz.
 (TODO: make optional variable)
-6. A GLM is applied  using the duration of the stimulus convolved with a glover HRF.
+6. A GLM is applied
+    - The model used is a glover HRF convolved with boxcar of stimulus duration
     - (TODO: expose more parameters here)
-    - If `--short_regression` is specified the short channels will be added as regressors to the design matrix for the GLM computation.
+    - If `--short_regression True` is specified the short channels will be added as regressors to the design matrix for the GLM computation.
     - Drift components will be added to the design matrix using a cosine model including frequencies up to 0.01 Hz (TODO: make user specified parameter).
 7. The results of the GLM will be exported per subject as a tidy csv file per run.
 8. A mixed effects model is then run on the individual data to produce a summary result
-    - First, for each subject the channels are combined to a sinle region of interest
+    - First, for each subject the channels are combined to a single region of interest
     - The model is then applied that includes condition and chromaphore as a factor with id as a random variable
     - A summary is exported as a text file